Hunza Valley, Pakistan

 Hunza Valley is surrounded by some of the most majestic peaks in the world, making it a haven for mountaineers and nature lovers.

-Rakaposhi (7,788 m) 27th highest in the world, part of the Karakoram Range, Nagar Valley.
+Rakaposhi (7,788 m) – 27th highest in the world, Karakoram Range, Nagar Valley

-Diran Peak (7,266 m) Neighboring Rakaposhi, popular for climbers, Nagar Valley.
+Diran Peak (7,266 m) – Neighboring Rakaposhi, popular for climbers, Nagar Valley

-Batura Sar (7,795 m) 25th highest globally, in the Batura Muztagh, Upper Hunza.
+Batura Sar (7,795 m) – 25th highest globally, Batura Muztagh

-Hunza Peak (6,270 m) Companion to Ladyfinger, above Karimabad.
+Hunza Peak (6,270 m) – Companion to Ladyfinger, above Karimabad

-Karun Koh (7,164 m) Hidden gem, challenging climbs, Hispar Muztagh.
+Karun Koh (7,164 m) – Hidden gem, challenging climbs, Hispar Muztagh

 Glaciers in Hunza Valley